Scott Atlas: Ordeal and Triumph

 any investigation done by politicians will either be overtly politicized, no matter who does it, or it will be at least perceived as being overtly politicized.

-And when you have an investigation that's perceived as being politicized,
+And when you have an investigation that's perceived as being politicized, it doesn't have as much public meaning and impact.

 The second thing I want to point out, by the way, which is sort of a cynical but true observation, is that, you know, when you look at the data,

-the states with the worst, most stringent lockdown
+the states with the worst, most stringent lockdown policies, their governors,

-of those states with the most stringent lockdown policies, they did the worst on outcomes, according to a study, a very detailed study on death, economic, and educational destruction by Kirpin and Casey Mulligan, University of Chicago.
+of those states with the most stringent lockdown policies, They did the worst on outcomes, according to a study, a very detailed study on death, economic, and educational destruction by Kirpin and Casey Mulligan, University of Chicago.

-every one of the governors of those states who ran for office, almost everyone except one was re-elected.
+every one of the governors of those states who ran for office,

-Do the American people really prioritize
+really prioritize freedom?
+Do the American people really prioritize?

 I mean, they re-elected these people in these states re-elected governors who overtly destroyed their children.
+Okay.

+And so you just have to wonder what's going on there.
 I understand a lot of people moved to the states where governors did a great job, like Florida's governor Ron DeSantis.

-A lot of people relocated from New York, for instance, but that's not enough in number to explain the election.
+A lot of people relocated from New York, for instance.
+But that's not enough in number.

+to explain the election.
 And so you have to sort of, I'm a little bit,

 I'm very concerned, more than a little bit, that there's been a change in the American public.

-Because who are are we
+Because who are we

 to say that someone should be punished, for instance, when the voters re-elected those people?
+I mean, you know, this is, this is a very sort of

 fascinating and horrifying thought.

 Yeah, I agree with you.
+I would say that

 not that we can rely post facto on the accuracy of the polls, but when people were asked, unfortunately, to rate the issues by which they predicated their votes, I thought that COVID would be a lot higher than it was.